haguezoum/Messa-Pong/core/auth/README.md

-# Django REST API with JWT Authentication
+# Django REST API with JWT Authentication and 2FA

-This is a Django REST API for authentication with JWT.
-It provides endpoints for user registration, login, token refresh, and profile retrieval.
+This is a Django REST API for authentication with JWT and Two-Factor Authentication.
+It provides endpoints for user registration, login, token refresh, profile retrieval, and 2FA setup and verification.

 ## Setup